DianaMazurczak/DianaMazurczak/README.md

 ## About me:
 🔭 I’m currently studying for a bachelor's degree in computer science and econometrics. <br />
 😄 I am an open and communicative person, which makes me easy to get in touch with.
 I am keen to develop my skills and learn new things. <br />
-✨ I am also interested in machine learning, which I get to know through my activities in the science club.<br />
+✨ I am searching an internship.<br />
 🌱 I am currently learning to create websites in HTML<br />
 ⚡ Last year I completed the course: Numerical Computing in Python.